 If we were to make one criticism, it appears BA have not introduced any further choice of coffee in Club World!

-The restaurant first opened in 2008.
+The restaurant first opened in March 2008.
 It was groundbreaking in two respects.
-First, for raising the bar for airport dining with such a well known chef committing to an airport restaurant.
+First, for raising the bar for airport dining with such a well known chef committing to an airport restaurant where there are limitations on how food can be prepared.
 It also introduced well publicised dedicated takeaway “picnics” for eating in-flight.
 Heston Blumenthal followed suit with The Perfectionists Cafe at London Heathrow Terminal 2.